remotion-dev/remotion/packages/example-lambda/README.md

   --outputs-file ./cdk-outputs.json
 ```

-4. Open the AWS Console and the stack should be created in your default region
+4. Open the AWS Console and find the lambda

 5. Cleanup

 ```bash